hackclub/hackclub/workshops/weather_grapher/README.md

   myChart.update();
 }
 ```

+Now, if you click the green "Run" button at the top of your repl, you should see a graph!

 Congratulations!
 You just built an awesome weather grapher project while also learning about `fetch()`, `async/await`, and the Chart.js library!

 ## Extending the Project
 Now it's your turn to apply what you know to make this project even more awesome!
 Feel free to use the resources linked at the bottom which provide further depth into the concepts and tools used in this workshop.
 Here's some inspiration on ways you can extend the project!